The best mobile phone plans for seniors in Australia (and the worst)

 If you're on the hunt for a seniors discount on your mobile plan, there are a few things you need to know and a few questions you need to ask first.
 Firstly, how much mobile data do you need?
 If you don't need much at all and you're more interested in saving money, you can start at the very top of the list below with the cheapest SIM-only plans with a 28-day recharge period.

-If you're after a lot of data, you can get a 10% discount off any Vodafone Infinite plan, including the 40GB plan which comes down to $36 per month.
+If you're after a lot of data, you can get a 10% discount off any Vodafone Infinite plan, including the 50GB plan which comes down to $44.10 per month.
 With that said, there are other providers that offer even better value on high-data plans without a seniors discount.
-For example, Circles.Life offers 30GB for $25 per month.
+For example, Circles.Life offers 30GB for $20 per month for the first 6 months.

-At the very bottom of the list, there's Telstra's Mobile Value Offer plan, which is a discounted plan for Health Care cardholders.
-The Telstra Mobile Value Offer might be discounted by $15 per month but it still offers some of the worst value on the entire market, even when compared to full price plans.
+At the very bottom of the list, there's Telstra's Upfront Mobile Starter plan, which gives a $19/month discount for concession card holders.
+The Telstra Starter Mobile plan might be discounted to $31 per month but it still offers some of the worst value on the entire market with only 5GB of data included, even when compared to full price plans.
 We recommend avoiding this plan and opting for a cheaper Telstra MVNO if the leading network coverage is important to you.

-Here’s a short list of cheap mobile plans for seniors on the Telstra and Telstra wholesale network that cost less than Telstra’s Mobile Value Offer, but offer more monthly data:
+Here’s a short list of cheap mobile plans for seniors on the Telstra and Telstra wholesale network that cost less than Telstra’s Upfront Starter Mobile plan, but offer more monthly data:

 Photograph of Grandma Dabbing - Best Seniors Plans